Fox sisters: Retraction and subsequent denial

+Furthermore, journalist Reuben Briggs Davenport and the New York World, who had promised Margaret thousands of dollars to confess to the hoax, defaulted on the agreement, failing to pay the full pattuited sum once the public spectacle and media sensation subsided.

+For skeptics and scientists, this constant reversal of testimony merely proved that the sisters were manipulators willing to say anything for monetary gain.

+Later career and fall into poverty

+Kate Fox, who had maintained a lower profile the previous year despite initially supporting her sister, joined in the retraction.
+However, the reputational damage was irreversible.

+Deprived of the promised financial relief and completely ostracized by the Spiritualist community, who viewed them as traitors, the sisters sank into even deeper poverty.

+To survive and secure a livelihood, Margaret and Kate felt compelled to resume paid seances, claiming that their spiritual powers had returned.

-Pressured by the Spiritualist movement and her own dire financial circumstances, Margaretta recanted her confession in writing in November 1889, about a year after her exhibition.
-She had attempted to return to Spiritualist performances, but never again attracted the attention or paying clientele of the sisters' earlier careers.
+They had attempted to return to Spiritualist performances, but never again attracted the attention or paying clientele of the sisters' earlier careers.

+This exhausting and continuous shifting of versions took a severe toll on their physical and mental health.
+Both sisters died in extreme destitution—Kate in 1892 and Margaret in 1893—leaving the true nature of the raps unresolved and forever shrouded in doubt.

 Bones in childhood house

 In 1904, remains were found in the cellar when a false wall fell down.
-The Boston Journal published a story about the discovery, claiming that it was the body of the supposed peddler, on November 22, 1904.
-However, the police at the time didn't open an investigation, as a physician who examined the bones found that it consisted of random bits of bones, including chicken bones, and concluded they had been placed there as a practical joke.
+The Boston Journal published a story about the discovery, claiming that it was the body of a supposed peddler, on November 22, 1904.
+However, the police at the time didn't open an investigation, as a physician who examined the remains found that it consisted of random bits of bones, including chicken bones, and concluded they had been placed there as a practical joke.

 A few years later, a "peddler tin box" was claimed to have been found in the cellar along with the remains, although there is no mention of the box in earlier accounts of the finding.
 The remains and the tin box are now in the Lily Dale Museum.
 Skeptical researcher Joe Nickell concluded after researching the box that at least part of the bones were those of animals, a continuation of the hoax.
 There has been no confirmation that the peddler existed.
 The alleged false wall appears to be due to an expansion of the foundation, not the concealment of a secret grave.